Glossary of General Terms

 Functionally the same as a password, but comprised of a sentence or phrase (including spaces).
 You may hear this term in organizations that encourage users to try using passphrases rather than passwords, which will generally be harder for a criminal to guess or crack.

-A small program provided for free by the publisher of a software package, which fixes a bug in the software.
+A small software package provided by the publisher of a software application or operating system, which updates components of an existing installation, to fix a bug in the software.
 Sometimes referred to as a "hotfix".

 Acronym for Personal Computer.
 This was a trademark name for the IBM brand desktop computer introduced in 1981.
 In time, it turned into a generic term referring to all desktop computers compatible with the IBM PC architecture (as opposed to an Apple Mac).
 Today, it means any kind of desktop computer or even laptop (including the Mac), as opposed to a tablet or smart phone.